meizabel/documentation/README.md

 ### Get Started

-To be up and running with Spine, check the following articles:
+To get up and running with Spine, check the following articles:
 * [Quick Start](/getting-started/index.md)

 ### Learn More